-Although different people will tell you different things when it comes to the best coding language to learn, the reality is that it will depend on your personal situation, your goals, and what you want to get out of it.
+Although different people will tell you different things when it comes to the best coding language to learn, the reality is that it will depend on your situation, your goals, and what you want to get out of it.

 This guide should help you decide which programming language to learn.
-Each of the major languages is outlined according to its popularity, use cases, demand, and ease of learning.
+Each of the major languages is outlined according to their popularity, use cases, demand, and ease of learning.

 Table of Contents